nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions-version1.md

 layout: ibeacon
 ---

-#iBeacon Development Kit Instructions (Version 1.0)
+#Beacon Development Kit Instructions (Version 1.0)

-Note: These instructions are for a previous version of the iBeacon Development Kit (shipped Oct.
+Note: These instructions are for a previous version of the Beacon Development Kit (shipped Oct.
 2013 - Jan.
 2014).
 For instructions on the latest version (shipping February, 2014) [click here](http://developer.radiusnetworks.com/ibeacon/ibeacon-development-kit-instructions.html).

 ### Picking a power supply

-The iBeacon Development Kit requires a standard 5V power supply with a micro USB connector.
+The Beacon Development Kit requires a standard 5V power supply with a micro USB connector.
 The Raspberry Pi computer can be sensitive to poorly performing chargers.
 If your charger works, you should see a red LED illuminated when the board is powered, and a green LED that flashes intermittently.
 If this doesn't happen, try a different charger.

 ### Verifying connections

 Verify that the SD and the Bluetooth dongle are properly seated in their sockets, and that the power supply is connected to a wall socket and the micro USB connector on the board.

-### Powering on the iBeacon
+### Powering on the Beacon

-There is no power switch for the iBeacon.
-As soon as the 5V micro USB adapter is connected to a wall socket and the computer board, the iBeacon will start up.
+There is no power switch for the beacon.
+As soon as the 5V micro USB adapter is connected to a wall socket and the computer board, the beacon will start up.
 It takes about 60 seconds for it to start transmitting.

 ### Verifying it Works

-Use an iBeacon test program like Radius Networks' free iBeacon Locate app for [iOS](https://play.google.com/store/apps/details?id=com.radiusnetworks.ibeaconlocate&hl=en) and [Android](https://play.google.com/store/apps/details?id=com.radiusnetworks.ibeaconlocate&hl=en) to verify the iBeacon is transmitting.
-See below for the iBeacon identifiers.
+Use an beacon test program like Radius Networks' free Beacon Locate app for [iOS](http://store.radiusnetworks.com/collections/all/products/locate-ibeacon-app) to verify the beacon is transmitting.
+See below for the beacon identifiers.

-### Customizing the iBeacon identifiers
+### Customizing the Beacon identifiers

-iBeacons have a three part identifier consisting of the ProximityUUID, the major and the minor.
-By default, the iBeacon will transmit with a ProximityUUID of E2C56DB5-DFFB-48D2-B060-D0F5A71096E0, major of 1 and minor of 1.
+Beacons have a three part identifier consisting of the ProximityUUID, the major and the minor.
+By default, the beacon will transmit with a ProximityUUID of E2C56DB5-DFFB-48D2-B060-D0F5A71096E0, major of 1 and minor of 1.
 This matches the default test identifier of Apple's AirLocate program, so you can use that to test that it is working.

 The ProximityUUID is a 16 byte indentifier, usually expressed as a series of hexadecimal digits separted by dashes.
-Generally, you generate one ProximityUUID to use in all of your organization's iBeacons.
+Generally, you generate one ProximityUUID to use in all of your organization's beacons.
 If you don't have one already, you can use any GUID/UUID generation tool that outputs an identifier that looke the the one above.

 The major and minor are both integers that can be between between 0 and 63335.
-The major is used to put iBeacons into a logical group, like a building or a room.
-And the minor is used to identify a single iBeacon.
+The major is used to put beacons into a logical group, like a building or a room.
+And the minor is used to identify a single beacon.

-In order to put your own iBeacon identifiers into the iBeacon Development Kit hardware, you must put them in the proper format, which means hexadecimal bytes spearated by spaces.
+In order to put your own beacon identifiers into the Beacon Development Kit hardware, you must put them in the proper format, which means hexadecimal bytes spearated by spaces.
 For the
 Proximity UUID, this is easy.
 Just remove any dashes and put a space after every two characters.
 For the example above, the proper format is:

 ```